 For the first year of issue in 1964, the Kennedy Half Dollar was struck in a composition of 90% silver and 10% copper.
 The coins had a standard weight of 12.50 grams with a diameter of 30.6 mm and a reeded edge.

 From 1965 to 1970, a new composition was adopted with reduced silver content.
 The coins consisted of an outer layer of 80% silver and 20% copper bonded to an inner core of 20.9% silver and 79.1% copper.
 This yielded a net composition of 40% silver and 60% copper, with the coins carrying a weight of 11.50 grams.

 Starting in 1971, the silver content was removed completely from the half dollar denomination.
 The coins consisted of an outer layer of 75% copper and 25% nickel bonded to an inner core of pure copper.
 This yielded a net composition of 91.67% copper and 8.33% nickel, with the coins carrying a weight of 11.34 grams.
 Over the years, certain numismatic issues of the series have utilized the previous 40% silver or 90% silver compositions.

 Kennedy Half Dollars have been struck at the Philadelphia and Denver Mints for circulation and at the San Francisco Mint in proof format.
-The mintmark for the 1964 Denver issue is found on the reverse, below the right leg of the eagle.
-From 1968 to present, the mintmark is found on the obverse, under the truncation of the bust.
-The Philadelphia minted coins did not have a mint mark until 1980, but once added it was used for all subsequent years.
+The mintmark for the 1964 Denver issue is found on the reverse, below the right claw of the eagle.
+From 1968 to present, the mintmark is found on the obverse, beneath the truncation of the neck.
+The coins struck in Philadelphia did not carry a mint mark for the initial years of the series, but began using the “P” mint mark in 1980.